Nursing School Requirements: Courses, Skills and More

 - Copy of ACT or SAT exam scores

-To apply for the four-year track, indicate which program you’re interested in on your William Jewell application.
+To apply for the four-year track, indicate which program you’re interested in on your Jewell application.
 After passing your nursing entrance exam and completing your application, you may qualify for direct admission.
 Requirements for direct admission are:

 - Completed William Jewell Application or Common Application